Sourcing Gems and Jewellery from India

 Work with third-party testing companies like Intertek, SGS, Bureau Veritas, HQTS or QIMA.
 Most established Indian suppliers already work with them and can provide test reports.

-Need help to find Best Indian Suppliers for Jewelry?
+Need help to find Best Indian Suppliers for Jewellery?

 We provide online video courses to help equip you with all the information so you can find Best Suppliers in India and have an entire contact directory of suppliers in minutes.
 Click here to Get all the details about Finding Indian Suppliers Courses.